 Exercise Prescription and Progression

 Exercise is the cornerstone of effective physical therapy treatment.
-Your therapist will design a specific exercise program based on your assessment findings and gradually progress the difficulty as your strength and mobility improve.
+Your therapist will design a specific exercise program based on your assessment findings and gradually increase the difficulty as your strength and mobility improve.
 This might include stretching exercises for tight muscles, strengthening exercises for weak areas, and functional movements that prepare you for daily activities.

 Your Role in Treatment Success

-Lifestyle modifications also play a significant role in your recovery.
+Lifestyle modifications also play a significant role in recovery.
 This might involve adjusting your workspace setup, taking regular movement breaks throughout the day, or incorporating specific exercises into your daily routine.
 Your therapist will help you identify the most important changes for your situation and provide strategies for implementing them successfully.

 Workplace Ergonomics and Movement Integration